Harsh1428rao/react-product-catalog/README.md

+The **Product Catalog** is an interactive online platform displaying various products with features like search, filtering, and hover effects.
+Users can view detailed product information and explore categories in a responsive layout.
+The catalog offers a seamless browsing experience across devices.

 ### Instructions for Installing and Running the Application Locally

 Follow these steps to set up and run the project locally: